opws/opws-dataset/README.md

 Array of advanced class satisfaction rules: contains objects with `required`, as the number of classes required, and `from`, as an array of `contain` class names that can be included.

-Currently, this is only used for linode.com.
+Currently, this is only used for a couple of sites whose rules can't be better explained with a `contain` list.

 ### password.rules.must